Earlier this year, we kick-started our 80th anniversary celebration by asking our network of teachers to finish this sentence:

 “It is Saturday or Sunday and you can eat your lunch in about 5 minutes.”- Dara, Pennsylvania

-“You skip-count your items at the grocery store.”- Minnesota Teacher
+“You skip count your items at the grocery store.”-Sue, Minnesota

-“You feed, laugh with, worry about, cheer on, wipe tears from, and love on your students as if they were your own kids!”-Texas Teacher
+“You feed, laugh with, worry about, cheer on, wipe tears from, and love on your students as if they were your own kids!”-Becky, Texas

-“You can recite the exact number of days, hours, and minutes until spring break!”- Tennessee Teacher
+“You can recite the exact number of days, hours, and minutes until spring break!”-Aimee, Georgia

 “You can pull together an amazing DIY ornament table with random supplies from your art closet.”- Karen, Oregon

-“You catch yourself singing the ABCs when washing your hands.”-Terry
+“You catch yourself singing the ABC song when you wash your hands.”-Terry.
+Wisconsin

 You Know You're a Teacher When...You Have a Slight Obsession with School Supplies